 Video duration: 10min 9sec

 Facebook ads give real estate agents a whole new way to market property online and as digital advertising costs increase, local newspapers shut down and competing for attention becomes even harder, more agents are turning to the platform than ever before – and for good reason.

 Done right, Facebook ads can drive significant traffic to your website at a very low cost and in many cases it can drive more buyer leads than any other channel – at a much lower cost.

 Why you should care about Facebook Advertising for your listings

-The amount of information that Facebook, and third-party data providers, has on each and every one of us would likely scare some people.
+Secondly, the amount of information that Facebook, and third-party data providers, have on each and every one of us would likely scare some people.

 While it could be said you’re targeting a more ‘passive buyer’ with Facebook ads, you might also be targeting people who haven’t even started looking on the portals yet.
 Not to mention the possibility that your audience could include people thinking of selling but aren’t browsing the portals just yet.

 Secondly, from the data we’ve collected from running thousands of campaigns on behalf of agents and agencies, the cost to acquire page views – a person looking at the individual listing – can be far less using Facebook Ads.
 Not only that, all the traffic is coming to your website.

 In some cases, we’ve seen agents drive the same level of traffic to the listing on their website compared to their portal ads, for 75% less the cost of a top-level package on the major portals.